dsneha91/Visualizing-a-BarGraph-using-D3/README.md

 The Linux version has most of the features of the Mac and Windows versions, but is still missing a few things.
 See the Linux wiki page for a list of known issues and to find out how you can help.

 # Usage
+Chrome Browser (rather than Firefox or Internet Explorer or Safari or any other browser) is used.

 By default, Brackets opens a folder containing some simple "Getting Started" content.
 You can choose a different folder to edit using File > Open Folder.